mannsi/PS201/README.md

 What is it?
 ------
 The PS201 is an adjustable power supply hardware project.
 See the 'Hardware details' section for details.
-The repository is split into Firmware and PsController.
-Firmware stores code (C) running on the hardware while PsController stores code (Python 3) that allows to control the hardware via USB cable.
+The repository is split into Firmware and Software.
+Firmware stores code (C) running on the hardware while Software stores a Python 3 module called PsController that allows to control the hardware via USB cable.
 The PsController software runs both and Windows and Linux (and should run on Mac but is untested) and requires Python 3.3+

 Up and running